delta-io/delta/PROTOCOL.md

 byte| 1-byte signed integer number.
 Range: -128 to 127
-float| 4-byte single-precision floating-point numbers double| 8-byte double-precision floating-point numbers boolean| `true` or `false` binary| A sequence of binary data. date| A calendar date, represented as a year-month-day triple without a timezone.
+float| 4-byte single-precision floating-point numbers double| 8-byte double-precision floating-point numbers decimal| signed decimal number with fixed precision (maximum number of digits) and scale (number of digits on right side of dot).
+The precision and scale can be up to 38. boolean| `true` or `false` binary| A sequence of binary data. date| A calendar date, represented as a year-month-day triple without a timezone.